 Knight Templar: Megatron seems to believe the Decepticons will bring order to Cybertron and usher in a new golden era for their civilization.
-Seeing the origins of the Decepticons (and the state of things before the war), Megatron doesn't necessarily come off as (originally) such a bad guy—elimination of the caste system, the freedom to allow everyone to choice their own course in life, betterment of the underclasses (of which he is one). 'course, things got worse so yeah.
+Seeing the origins of the Decepticons (and the state of things before the war), Megatron doesn't necessarily come off as (originally) such a bad guy—elimination of the caste system, the freedom to allow everyone to choice their own course in life, betterment of the underclasses (of which he is one). 'course, things got worse.

 Large Ham: Megatron, Starscream, Optimus, and Trypticon, figuratively and literally.